muhdhanifirfan/2510-ITT440/10% Individual Assignment/M3CS2554C/NUR ASILAH BINTI MAZLAN/README.md

 - Failed requests: **1 (HTTP 403 on /login)** – expected
 - Both thresholds passed ✅

-//delete later
-To conclude an observation, QuickPizza showed stable operation and fast responses across the various endpoints.
-The Cloud Insights health indicator was green throughout the testing session, which confirmed no resource exhaustion or queuing of requests.
-All numeric thresholds were met and with only one failed HTTP request, it is confirmed that error-handling logic was also functioning as intended during load.

 ## 7. Analysis and Interpretation
 <p align="justify">
 The collected data confirms that the QuickPizza demo site performed reliably under stress.
 As virtual users increased, there was no significant rise in latency or failure rate.
 The system maintained efficient throughput and quickly responded to all GET requests.